 Profiles of DEA Scientific Committee Members:

-From 1949 to 1965 Professor Stephen Boyden carried out research in bacteriology and immunology in Cambridge (UK), New York, Paris, Copenhagen and Canberra.
+From 1949 to 1965 Professor Stephen Boyden AM carried out research in bacteriology and immunology in Cambridge (UK), New York, Paris, Copenhagen and Canberra.
 From 1965 to his retirement at the end of 1990 he pioneered work at the Australian National University on human ecology and biohistory.
-He has published several books on these themes.
-Since retirement he has been involved in the establishment and activities of the Nature and Society Forum (of which he is at present Co-ordinator) - a community-based organization committed to improving understanding, across the community, of the processes of life and human and ecological health.
+He has published nine books on these themes.
+Since retirement he has been involved in the establishment and activities of the Nature and Society Forum (now called the Frank Fenner Foundation), which is a community-based organization committed to improving understanding, across the community, of the processes of life and human and ecological health.
 He is at present Patron of the Foundation.
 His latest book, The story of life and the future of humanity, is in the press.

 Professor Peter Doherty AC, FRS, FAA is Laureate Professor of the Department of Microbiology and Immunology at the University of Melbourne, Michael F. Tamer Chair of Biomedical Research at St Jude’s Children’s Research Hospital and Nobel Laureate for Physiology or Medicine.
 He received the Nobel Prize in 1996 and was Australian of the Year in 1997.
 Recognising the importance of the issue, Professor Doherty has written on aspects of climate change in his popular books (Melbourne University Publishing) "A Light History of Hot Air”, “Sentinel Chickens: what birds tell us about our health and the world” and “The Knowledge Wars”.
 He gives many public talks on the need to engage with evidence based reality in everything from his own research area of infectious disease to global warming.